BEST Fiji Cruise Deals (2024 + 2025): Cheap & Discount Cruises to Fiji - Cruise Critic

 Cruise Critic can help you find affordable cruise deals to Fiji.
 Choose from the best cruise deals and specials for Fiji cruises.
 Save up to 52% on last minute Fiji cruises.
 For the best cruise deals, it’s best to book far in advance of your trip.
 Popular time cruise deals are released is during wave season (January - March).

-Popular Fiji cruises often sail to Hilo, Kauai, Jakarta, Komodo Island and Honiara during their cruise itinerary.
-Fiji cruises could leave from Los Angeles, Sydney, Tahiti, the West Coast and California.
+Popular Fiji cruises often sail to Hilo, Kauai, Penang, Jakarta and Komodo Island during their cruise itinerary.
+Fiji cruises could leave from Los Angeles, Sydney, Tanah Ampo, the West Coast and California.
 Most commonly, Fiji cruises sail for 10-14 Days days.

 Sail to the destination of your dreams from the departure port that works best for you.
 Enjoy cruise perks all for one affordable price.
 Similar to a traditional all inclusive vacation, food and entertainment on board is included in your cruise fare.
 Most cruise lines also offer a special and affordable drink package for your trip.
 Different from an all inclusive resort, you wake up at a new port throughout your vacation rather than the same scenery.